The low-LET radiation contribution to the tumor dose in diffusing alpha-emitters radiation therapy: Lattice calculations

 In this section we discuss the low-LET dose in a hexagonal DaRT source lattices, which---as shown previously\cite{Heger2023b}---provide the optimal alpha dose coverage for a given source spacing inside the tumor.
 As for the alpha dose, the dose at any point inside and outside of the lattice is a linear superposition of contributions from all sources.
 However, unlike the alpha dose, whose rapid radial fall-off results in negligible contribution from sources beyond the three nearest ones, the beta and gamma dose profiles drop more slowly, and additional sources contribute to the dose at any point.

-Figure \ref{fig:laticeDose} shows the low-LET dose in a 5X5 hexagonal lattice comprising sources carrying $3~\mu$Ci/cm $^{224}$Ra with 4~mm spacing for the high-diffusion/low-leakage case.
+Figure \ref{fig:laticeDose} shows the asymptotic low-LET dose in a $5\times5$ hexagonal lattice comprising sources carrying $3~\mu$Ci/cm $^{224}$Ra with 4~mm spacing for the high-diffusion/low-leakage case.
 The dose calculations include the contribution of all sources in the lattice.
 Figure \ref{fig:laticeDose}(a) shows the dose distribution across the source midplane and (b) displays it in a plane containing the source axes.
-The dose to surrounding tissues outside of the lattice drops to $<5$~Gy at a distance of 3 mm away from the outermost source, at a dose rate of $<0.04$~Gy/h.
+The dose to surrounding tissues outside of the lattice drops to $<5$~Gy at a distance of 3 mm away from the outermost source.
+We define the effective initial dose rate as the asymptotic dose divided by the mean lifetime of $^{224}$Ra.
+We use the term ``effective'' since the low-LET dose rate from the diffusing atoms builds up from zero to a maximal value (around 1 day after source insertion), before reaching secular equilibrium with the source.
+With this definition, the effective initial dose rate 3~mm away from the outermost source is $<0.04$~Gy/h.

-Figure \ref{fig:diflaticedistDose} shows the minimal dose between three adjacent sources deep inside a hexagonal lattice as a function of the source spacing for the low- and high-spread conditions defined above.
+Figure \ref{fig:diflaticedistDose} shows the low-LET asymptotic dose (left axis) and effective initial dose rate (right axis) at the center-of-gravity between three adjacent sources deep inside a hexagonal lattice as a function of the source spacing for the low- and high-spread conditions defined above.
 At 4~mm spacing, the minimal low-LET dose is $\sim$30~Gy for the high-spread case and 18~Gy for low-spread conditions.
 For random source placement errors on the scale of $\sim0.5$~mm, the relative change in the minimal beta dose between three sources is $\sim20-30\%$.
+The effective initial dose rate is on the same scale as that of conventional low-dose-rate brachytherapy treatments (for example, 0.21~Gy/h with $^{103}$Pd and 0.07~Gy/h with $^{125}$I treatments for prostate cancer\cite{Tang2023}.)